bitmatica/javascript/README.md

     ```js
     // bad
-    [1, 2, 3].map(number => 'As time went by, the string containing the ' +
+    [1, 2, 3].map(number => "As time went by, the string containing the " +
       `${number} became much longer.
 So we needed to break it over multiple ` +
-      'lines.'
+      "lines."
     );

     // good
     [1, 2, 3].map(number => (
       `As time went by, the string containing the ${number} became much ` +
-      'longer.
-So we needed to break it over multiple lines.'
+      "longer.
+So we needed to break it over multiple lines."
     ));
     ```